ebchopra/Evan_BlueStampPortfolio/index.md

 # Starter Project: Retro Arcade Console
 The Retro Arcade Console is a small handheld console that plays games like Tetris, Snake, and Space Invaders.
 It can be powered with batteries or plugged in to a USB port.
 It features an 8x16 LED matrix screen, 6 buttons, and a buzzer for playing sounds and music.

+The project was fairly straightforward to build, consisting of a pcb with through-hole components that I soldered on.
+The most challenging part of the project was soldering smaller parts like the USB power jack, which had very small pins close together that were hard to solder without bridging/shorting pins.
+The main chip came pre-programmed, so the project was only assembly.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rUmHGdGd8cc?si=I4PNTilWzP2Y3OZt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>